Alex Benn

 R v C (2023) Peterborough Crown Court

 Appeared on behalf of a defendant accused of both wounding another with intent to cause grievous bodily harm and aggravated burglary.
-The prosecution offered no evidence after the parties agreed a restraining order on acquittal.
+The defendant had allegedly hit a neighbour over the head with a brick, fracturing the skull.
+The prosecution offered no evidence.

 R v M (2023) Luton Crown Court